kevinveenbirkenbach/cymais/roles/web-app-nextcloud/docs/Update.md

 docker-compose down
 ```

-Afterwards, update the ***applications.nextcloud.version*** variable to the next version and run this repository with this Ansible role.
+Afterwards, update the ***applications.docker.services.*.version*** variable to the next version and run this repository with this Ansible role.

 > **Note:**
 > It is only possible to update from one to the next major version at a time.